stefanzero/battleship/README.md

 Static HTML content (files) can be opened with a web browser, but dynamic content requires a web server to generate the content.
 In the Esdocs, a "Demo" web page has been created, that "auto-plays" a random arrangement of ships.
 Each time the demo page is reloaded, a new game is played and displayed.
+This new game is created by a Node program in the scripts directory (scripts/create-demo.js).

 <br />
-A Node program has been included in this package that runs a local HTTP server (on port 8081) that will run this Demo web page.
-A command in the scripts section of package.json will start this local server and automatically open the default browser to the Home page of the documentation.
+A Node program (scripts/serve-docs.js) has been included in this package that runs a local HTTP server (on port 8081) that will serve these ESDOCS.
+A command in the scripts section of package.json ("serve") will start this local server and automatically open the default browser to the Home page of the documentation.
 **Please run the install command first, then the serve command NOW** so you can see the documentation for the sections to be described below.